softwaremill/adopt-tapir/backend/src/main/resources/template/README.md

 If you don't have [sbt](https://www.scala-sbt.org) installed already, you can use the provided wrapper script:

-As it is a wrapper, check [sbtx usage](https://github.com/dwijnand/sbt-extras#sbt--h), as there are some changes for input parametrization.

 ```shell
 ./sbtx -h # shows an usage of a wrapper script
 ./sbtx compile # build the project